towolf/towolf.github.com/docs/PsychTests/HighPrecisionLuminanceOutputDriversImagingPipelineTest.markdown

 The required parameter 'whichDriver' defines the type of output driver to test.
 It can be any of the following:

-\* 'GenericLUT': Test the generic lookup\-table based driver that can handle arbitrary devices, albeit not with maximum speed. 'whichDriver' must be a struct with the following fields:
+\* 'GenericLUT': Test the generic lookup-table based driver that can handle arbitrary devices, albeit not with maximum speed. 'whichDriver' must be a struct with the following fields: